Today’s article is from my good friend Jason Connell. Jason has a rare gift: he makes people feel like the best version of themselves.

 It’s always tempting to wear a mask in front of others.
 But acting like someone you’re not never really works.
 Even if the other person can’t pinpoint what’s wrong, they’ll sense that something is off.

 And even if you do manage to trick everyone else by wearing a mask, you’ll never trick yourself.
 The love you feel from other people – if you can feel it at all – will seem fake.

 When you show up authentically, you create the opportunity for someone to appreciate the real you.
 There is nothing more rewarding than finding the courage to be yourself and then watching as the world falls madly in love with you.

-Second, subscribe to Jason’s blog.
+Subscribe to Jason’s blog.
 Jason writes about confidence, social interaction, self-awareness, personal development and more at JasonConnell.co.
-He’s hand selected a few of his articles that my readers will love.

 1) In response to the women who told me they could read my mind, I would constantly say, “If you can hear this, bark like a dog” over and over again in my head when we were together.
 Unsurprisingly, none of them ever barked like dogs…